-I have ADHD and I had debt.
+Unburden is a small team based in Ontario, Canada, led by a founder who built the app to solve their own debt problem.
 Not the dramatic kind you see in documentaries.
 The quiet, accumulating kind.
 Multiple balances across credit cards and loans, minimum payments that barely moved the needle, and a constant low-grade anxiety about money that never fully went away.

 I built this for me first.